 Rubin, Gayle S. Deviations: A Gayle Rubin Reader (Duke UP, 2011)

 Open your house to others.
-Dismantle the monogamous nuclear family structure, which is nothing other than the authoritarian state replicating itself in miniature by the millions, with all, conveniently for the state, being isolated from each other to prevent interaction and organization.
+Dismantle the monogamous nuclear family structure, which is nothing other than the authoritarian state replicating itself in miniature by the millions, with all, conveniently for the state, being isolated from each other to prevent grassroots interaction and organization.
 Communal polyamory unfolds the household to accommodate more than one family, with communal kitchen, living room, and other shared spaces, while separate bedrooms can be maintained.
 With this act of domestic liberation, the horizontally extended family enables the pooling of labor, resources, and wisdom and the raising of children in a more socially convivial environment.

-Sexual polyamory follows naturally from communal polyamory by turning the bedroom into a shared space as well.
+Sexual polyamory follows naturally from communal polyamory, by turning the bedroom into a shared space as well.
 How multiple couples work out the often-complex intimacy arrangements is entirely up to them.
 An easier option for some is romantic polyamory: multi-partner intimacy without the sex.

 Polyamory follows naturally from panism and pansexuality.
 If you can get naked with more than one, you can get sexual with more than one.
-If you can make the leap to sex with a new person of an untried gender, it’s only a short leap to sex with a new person at the same time you’re involved with someone else.
+If you can make the leap to sex with a new person of an untried gender, it’s only a short leap to sex with a new person of whatever gender at the same time you’re involved with someone else.

 The big barrier to sexual polyamory for many people is morality.
 But what really lies behind “morality” is the commodification of sex as a form of property and exchange value.
 The monogamous bedroom is a giant safe or vault in which a couple’s sex life is locked up and stored, without much productive use, not to mention any accrued interest or gain.
 The stubbornness with which people hoard and guard their sexuality has no equivalent among any other valued possessions, mental or material.
-It is done unthinkingly, at the insistence of a very powerful overload—ideology (to be returned to in the last section).
+It is done unthinkingly, at the insistence of a very powerful overloadâideology (to be returned to below).
 Some, however, aren’t intimidated by this overlord.
 Friedrich Engel’s wasn’t (see his The Origin of the Family, Private Property and the State).
 And you needn’t be.
 Freed from the monogamous bedroom vault and recast as a form of abundance rather than parsimony, people’s sexual capacity to engage with others is almost limitless.

 According to Wikipedia, “about 4% of people practice polyamory, and up to 17% are open to it” (Polyamory).
-Polyamory is also known as consensual non-monogamy or ethical non-monogamy.
-The practice is often confused with swinging (aka. the “Lifestyle”) but differs from open sexual encounters in the greater emphasis on bonding, intimacy, and cultivation of long-term relationships in addition to or in place of the exclusively sexual.
-Polyamory is sharply distinguished from polygamy, since no gender bias or coercion is involved.
 No country as yet officially recognizes polyamorous marriage, though “courts and cities in Canada and the U.S. are increasingly recognizing polyamorous families, granting legal parentage to multiple adults and extending protections to multi-partner relationships” (Polyamory).
 Short of threats to one’s job or stigmatization in divorce court, such relationships are de facto legal in any country in which mixed-gender, multi-partner cohabitation is legal.

 For an extended discussion of polyamory, read my Loving many: Polyamorous self-actualization